 A note on the shells around those seeds.
 Eat Them too!
 The shells provide lots of extra crunch and fiber.
 Trying to shell pumpkin seeds is just ridiculously hard.
 And why do it?
 They are another element of goodness.

 You CAN purchase pumpkin seeds without the shells and roast them just like you see here.
 But if you do that be SURE to keep the roasting temperature under 200 degrees for under 20 minutes.

-Roasted Pumpkin Seeds Recipe:
+Roasted Pumpkin Seeds Recipes

 - Put the cleaned seeds into a small pan of salted water